sl4m/vm/README.md

   `ssh-add ~/.ssh/id_rsa`

 ### Define your Base Box
-_italic_ Its default memory allocation is just over 8gb, so if you run an air, you'll want to modify that to a lower memory allocation
+_Its default memory allocation is just over 8gb, so if you run an air, you'll want to modify that to a lower memory allocation_

   `cp definitions/development-vm/definition.rb.example definitions/development-vm/definition.rb`